TUDelft-IN4303-2014/assignments/milestone1-editor/questions.md

 There is an error in these priorities, which causes the generator to fail.
 You probably made a typo in a constructor name.

+##### Why are my tests taking forever to run?
+(Unresponsive IDE when opening
+test files or trying to run them)

+There is very likely an error in your LAYOUT rules.
+Compare them with those found on the slides or in the generated Common for a new language project.
+Fixing these issues should make running your tests way faster.

 # Syntactic Editor Services

 # Simple Term Rewriting